Japanese airlines ground Dreamliners after emergency landing

 At a news conference - where ANA’s vice-president Osamu Shinobe bowed deeply in apology - the carrier said a battery in the forward cargo hold triggered emergency warnings to the pilots, who decided on the emergency action.
 “There was a battery alert in the cockpit and there was an odd smell detected in the cockpit and cabin, and (the pilot) decided to make an emergency landing,” Shinobe said.

-In a statement later, ANA said the main battery in the forward electrical equipment bay was discolored and there were signs of leakage.
+In a statement later, ANA said the main battery in the forward electrical equipment bay was discoloured and there were signs of leakage.

 Another man told a local broadcaster: “There was a strong, burning smell, but the smoke appeared after they opened the emergency doors, after we landed.”